freeCodeCamp/freeCodeCamp/guide/english/c/dynamic-memory-management/index.md

 ```
 Let's start from `sizeof`.
 The `malloc` needs to know how much space allocate for your data.
 In fact a `int` variable will use less storage space then a `double` one.
 It is generally not safe to assume the size of any datatype.
 For example, even though most implementations of C and C++ on 32-bit systems define type int to be four octets, this size may change when code is ported to a different system, breaking the code.
-`sizeof` as it's name suggests generates the size of a variable or datatype.
+`sizeof` as its name suggests generates the size of a variable or datatype.

 ```C
 arrayPointer = (int*) malloc(sizeof(int) * arrayDimension);
 ```
 In this example, malloc allocates memory and returns a pointer to the memory block.
 The size of the block allocated is equal to the number of bytes for a single object of type int multiplied by `arrayDimension`, providing the system has enough space available.
-But what if you do not have enough space or `malloc` can not allocate it for some other reasons?
+But what if you do not have enough space or `malloc` cannot allocate it for some other reasons?

 ## Checking the malloc output
 This do not happens commonly but it is a very good practice to check the value of your pointer variable after allocating a new space of memory.